IvoKoeV/JS-basics/README.md

 # JS-basics
-This is my homework from SoftUni JS basics
+This is my homework tasks from SoftUni!